-Cross border trade allows you to shop online from Australia on some New Zealand ONLINE stores with your Afterpay account opened in your home country.
+Cross border trade allows you to shop online from Australia on some New Zealand, Canadian, US, and UK ONLINE stores with your Afterpay account opened in your home country.
 Making it easier for you to purchase the things you love overseas from the comfort of your own home.

 How does Afterpay work out how much I pay?